revsystems/jQuery-SelectBox/README.md

 ## Compatibility

-  jQuery-SelectBox has been tested in the following browsers:
+  jQuery-SelectBox has been tested and confirmed working in the following browsers:

   * Firefox 3.6.12
   * Google Chrome 7.0.517.44
+  * Opera 11.00 build 1156
+  * IE9 beta
+  * IE8 (via IE9 beta)
   * IE7 (via IE9 beta)
-  * IE8 (via IE9 beta)
-  * IE9 beta

   It requires [jQuery version 1.3.x](http://jquery.com) and up.

+  IE6 and below are ignored by jQuery-SelectBox.

 ## Usage